 Painted wing chair…it worked!
 There she is, relegated to the corner of the upstairs landing.
 Too loud and colorful to be seen in public.
 I’m talking about this wing chair of course!
 I won this wing chair as a raffle prize at the High Point Furniture Market many years ago.

 This chair is still very comfortable and in excellent condition.
 I just don’t care for the gemstone colors and checked pattern.
 At one time I got an estimate from an upholsterer to the tune of $400.00.
 The 10 yards of fabric needed to cover the chair was another $300.00…this would be a grand total of $700.00.
 Don’t get me wrong – the chair is great but it is not a prominent piece in my home.
 After upholstering, this would be the kind of chair that you could freely move from room to room throughout the house.

 I began my research and Googled “can I paint a fabric chair” into the search engine.
-A lot of information and sites came up but most pointed back to Hyphen Interiors.
-She gave a great tutorial on the painting process.
+A lot of information and sites came up, most with conflicting information.
+I found one good tutorial and stuck with it.
 I read and re-read all of the information.
-I followed most of her instructions, as I so desperately wanted this paint treatment to work, because I was tired of my chair looking like this:
+I followed most of the instructions, as I so desperately wanted this paint treatment to work, because I was tired of my chair looking like this:

 I gathered my materials:

 - One quart of paint – I used Behr’s interior flat French Linen **UPDATED** Behr no longer has this paint color, and sadly I no longer have the color codes.
 I recommend the color Swiss Coffee.
 I have personally used this paint and it is a beautiful creamy white.

 - fabric medium – equal to the amount of paint used – I used Martha Stewart brand

 - Paint brush

 - Make sure your chair is completely clean and free of dust.